 - ½ cup panko breadcrumbs

-- 2 tbsp milk
+- 2 tablespoon milk

-- 1 tsp worcestershire sauce
+- 1 teaspoon worcestershire sauce

-- 1 large egg lightly beaten
+- 1 large egg, lightly beaten

-- 1/4 cup onion finely minced
+- ¼ cup onion, finely minced

-- 2 cloves garlic pressed or finely minced
+- 2 cloves garlic, pressed or finely minced

-- 1 tbsp Grilling Gods Slice of Heaven spice blend or dried Italian seasoning blend
+- 1 tablespoon dried Italian seasoning blend

-- ¼ cup parmesan freshly grated
+- ¼ cup parmesan, freshly grated

-- fresh cracked pepper to taste
+- fresh cracked pepper, to taste

-- 1 tbsp olive oil
+- 1 tablespoon olive oil, or avocado oil

-- fresh basil or parsley finely chopped, for garnish
+- fresh basil or parsley, finely chopped, for garnish

 Instructions